tldr-pages/tldr/contributing-guides/style-guide.md

 tldr-lint path/to/tldr_page.md
 ```

-For other ways to use `tldr-lint`, such as linting an entire directory, check out (what else!)
+For other ways to use `tldr-lint`, such as linting an entire directory, check out the
-[`tldr tldr-lint`](https://github.com/tldr-pages/tldr/blob/main/pages/common/tldr-lint.md).
+[`tldr page on tldr-lint`](https://github.com/tldr-pages/tldr/blob/main/pages/common/tldr-lint.md).
 Alternatively, you can also use its alias `tldrl`.

-Your client may be able to preview a page locally using the `--render` flag:
+Depending on your client, you may be able to preview a page locally using the `--render` flag:

 ```sh
 tldr --render path/to/tldr_page.md